 Pulut Tai Tai is also known as: Glutinous Rice with Coconut JamPulut TekanPulut Bunga TelangPulut TetalPulut Tetai

-Soak dried butterfly pea flower in hot water to extract the colour.
+Soak dried butterfly pea flower in 300 ml hot water to extract the colour.
 Remove flowers from the liquid.
-Soak 250g of glutinous rice in the blue coloured water and the rest of the glutinous rice in plain water overnight.
+Soak 250g of glutinous rice in the blue coloured water and the rest of the glutinous rice (550g) in 500 ml plain water overnight.

 Place banana leaves on a pan.
+Stir salt in coconut milk until it dissolves.
 Put soaked glutinous rice (without water) into the pan and add in 3/4 amount of the coconut milk.
 Steam glutinous rice together with 2 pieces of knotted pandan leaves for 20 minutes.
 Then, add the remaining coconut milk to the glutinous rice.
 Steam for a further 20 minutes or until glutinous rice is cooked.

 Mix the white and blue glutinous rice to create the marbled effect.
 Then, compact glutinous rice to prevent it from falling apart.
 Store the compacted glutinous rice in a cool area.
 Cut into desired shape and have it with kaya.
 Pulut Tai Tai can be kept for a couple of days if stored in the refrigerator.
 Before consuming, steam or heat the glutinous rice in a preheated oven (70 degrees Celsius) for 10 minutes to soften it.